MD-ARMAN-Shanto/Problem-Solving/readme.md

-This is a leetcode problem solve project
+This is a leetcode problem solve project repo
 This project has been created for uploading all the DSA problems I have solved so far.

+DS till now used:
+1. String
+2. List
+3. Heap (Priority Queue)
+4. Stack (Monotonic)

+Algorithm that has been used :
+1. two pointer
+2. GCD Euclid for find GCD
+3. SIEVE of Eratosthenes for finding prime number
+4. Binary Search
+5. Boyer Moore Voting algorithm
+6. Monotonic stack approach